 Thumbnail screencap via CBS News on Youtube

 Roger Goodell needs to be fired.
 It’s that simple.
 There’s such a litany of reasons why he should kick rocks that I'm not sure where to start.
 His alleged involvement in the cover-up of concussion-induced CTE, his draconian punishments for recreational (and sometimes state-legal) drug use, and his support of the racist Washington team name—the one journalists aren't even allowed to type—all spring to mind.
-But of course, most recently there's been his tragically incompetent mishandling of the NFL’s domestic-violence epidemic.
-Not to mention his ongoing disregard for the health and well-being of retired veteran players, the fucking lockout, or his Mr. Burns–esque war on referees.
+But of course most recently, there's been his tragically incompetent mishandling of the NFL’s domestic violence epidemic.
+Not to mention his ongoing disregard for the health and well-being of retired veteran players, the fucking lockout, or his Mr. Burns-esque war on referees.

 Fuck Roger Goodell.

 You might think it's just a game, but context matters: Every NFL player’s dream is to win a Super Bowl.
 Most won’t even make the playoffs.
-However, those who do receive post-season bonuses in the tens and even hundreds of thousands of dollars.
+However, those who do, receive post-season bonuses in the tens and even hundreds of thousands of dollars.
 The athletes who suit up are often the best of the best the NFL has to offer, and they are handsomely rewarded for their abilities by the League.
 Given all this, a question arose in my head.

 Using USA Today’s NFL Player Arrest Database (a necessary thing that exists), I compiled the names of any player that fits that description.
 The results were more surprising than I expected.
-Thirty-nine men have made the playoffs in Goodell’s NFL who have also been arrested or summoned for a crime against a woman.
+39 men have made the playoffs in Goodell’s NFL who have also been arrested or summoned for a crime against a woman.
 Super Bowl winners include Ray Rice, Erik Walden, Will Smith, Michael Boley, James Harrison, Tony McDaniel, and Rocky Bernard.
 This list doesn’t even include Super Bowl winners like Terrell Suggs, who was merely accused of punching his fiancée in the neck in front of their fucking kids.
 You can look over the whole list I've compiled here.

-Sixteen of the men are still in the league, while the 17th, James Harrison, retired a week ago.
+16 of the men are still in the league, while the 17th, James Harrison, retired a week ago.
 He went back to the Steelers to retire.
 The Steelers, of course, are Quarterbacked by the Bill Cosby of the NFL, owner of as many Super Bowl Rings as on-the-record sexual assault accusations, Ben Roethlisberger.